What We Do

 In so doing, the Public Defender partners with the community in the enforcement of the Constitutional right of indigent and partially indigent persons within our County to quality legal representation, fair treatment, due process, safety, security and justice in criminal, juvenile and civil appointments.

 The county official holding the Office of Public Defender is appointed by the Washtenaw County Board of Commissioners and is a part of the department head staff of the Washtenaw County Administrator/CEO.
 The current Public Defender is Lloyd E. Powell and his name appears as the attorney of record on all cases where the Public Defender is appointed by the Courts to represent persons whom they have determined to be indigent or partially indigent.

-The Public Defender has a staff of Assistant Public Defenders and legal clerks augmented by many volunteer student lawyers, investigators and social workers.
+The Public Defender has a staff of Assistant Public Defenders augmented by many volunteer student lawyers, investigators and social workers.
 The Office is further organized into divisions that provide legal representations for felony, misdemeanors and juvenile cases, to include both delinquencies and abuse and neglect.
 Implementation of this is expedited by assigning attorneys directly to courts for immediate coverage.

 The Public Defender represents the vast majority of criminal defendants throughout the county in all state and local criminal matters, including probation violations, extradition and establishment of paternity.
 The Public Defender also represents clients on a limited number of criminal and juvenile appeals.
 The Office further provides representation in contempt of court matters, including child support and personal protection order violations.
 Whenever there is a criminal court docket, an Assistant Public Defender will be present to provide representation as needed.